Secure your holiday for £20

 • Shop and pub 1.5 miles

-• Please note: Owner only accepts a minimum stay of 3 nights.
+• The property can only accept bookings with a minimum stay of 3 nights.

 The property